 There is no reason to continue to permit bilateral transactions outside the PJM FTR market.
-The MMU recommends that the bilateral FTR transactions market be eliminated and that all FTR transactions should take place in the FTR auctions, in order to provide full transparency, effective price discovery, and to minimize risk to market participants and PJM members.
-The bilateral FTR market provides a PJM facilitated mechanism that undermines transparency for market participants and for loads whose congestion revenues fund FTRs.
+The MMU recommends that the bilateral FTR transactions market be eliminated and that all FTR transactions should take place in the FTR auctions, in order to provide full transparency, effective price discovery, and to minimize risk to market participants and PJM members.33 The bilateral FTR market provides a PJM facilitated mechanism that undermines transparency for market participants and for loads whose congestion revenues fund FTRs.
 Bilateral FTR trading outside of PJM's transparent FTR market is inefficient, inconsistent with the basic structure and purpose of the PJM FTR market, and creates unnecessary credit risk.

 In order to evaluate the ownership of FTRs, the MMU categorizes all participants owning FTRs in PJM as either physical or financial.
-Physical entities include utilities and customers which primarily take physical positions in PJM markets.
-Financial entities include banks, trading firms and hedge funds which primarily take financial positions in PJM markets.
+The MMU modified the method for categorizing participants as physical and financial participants in this report.
+Prior to the 2025 Quarterly State of the Market Report for PJM: January through March, participants were defined as either physical or financial at an organization level.
+Under the modified approach, physical entities are defined as individual accounts in PJM's settlement systems that take physical positions in PJM markets and typically include utilities and customers.
+Financial entities are defined as individual accounts in PJM's settlement systems that take financial positions in PJM markets and typically include banks and trading firms.
 International market participants that primarily take financial positions in PJM markets are generally considered to be financial entities even if they are utilities in their own countries.